 In reality, there were far too many fantastic photos and videos to include in this blog, so feel free to view the rest in my Facebook group.

 And finally, here is a collation of the various Robert Green related piss takes from the nations of the world, all of which were uttered within around 60 seconds of meeting these people - Miguel from Portugal: “You need to watch that goalkeeper of yours.”
 Vlasto from Slovakia: “We can lend you a goalkeeper if you like.
 Yours nearly made me throw my betting slip away.”
 New Zealander from New Zealand, after I told him I didn’t fancy playing them in the latter rounds: “I’m up for it.
 I hear the tactic is just to kick the ball straight at the goalkeeper.”
 Cheers lads.
-I’m just thankful that I didn’t end up speaking to the American - he probably would have advised that our goal defence roster is in a bad period right now, and coach Capello needs to give them a shake-up in the locker room
+I’m just thankful that I didn’t end up speaking to the American - he probably would have advised that our goal defence roster is in a bad period right now, and coach Capello needs to give them a shake-up in the locker room.
+Or something.

 Ljubljana is the next stop, a city I’m told is as beautiful and lively as it is miniscule.
 I am incredibly excited about the prospect, not only for footballing reasons, but additionally because I’m informed by my already incredibly helpful host Sara that the people there are known as ‘Zabarji’, or ‘Frog people’.
 This already forges a deep connection with my own heritage - my surname Zaba means frog in Polish also, and it‘s not a common name there either.
 Allegedly frog shaped litter bins await, surely creating more exciting photo oportunities.